How to Write a DND Backstory: Beginner Guide

 I’ve used the tool myself to write over a hundred character backstories.
 I have also tested the tool over 120 times, with every test yielding a unique backstory.
 The tool supports all standard D&D races, and all standard D&D classes.
 If you’re using a homebrewed race or class, that’s okay too.
 Let me know, and I’ll see what I can do to create something new.

-Use My D&D Backstory Generator (AI)
+My DND Backstory Generator (AI)

 Have you used the LitRPG Adventures Workshop?
 What did you think about it?
 Have you written your character backstory on your own?
 Did you find it easy, or did you find it hard?